dylantrann/inventory-management-system/README.md

 # Inventory Management System
 Functioning RESTful API that uses Node.js, Express, and Sequelize to interact with an SQLite database.
 I used Node.js and Express to run the server and handle routing calls.
 Sequelize is an ORM used to help interact with the SQLite database in a more object-oriented manner.

 The functionality of this program is to allow for basic CRUDL operations to be performed in accordance with the database.
 There are three tables with predefined characteristics in our database: Users, Products, and Categorys.
-Core functionality involves deleting users and creating, reading, uploading, deleting, and listing products.
+Core functionality involves deleting users and creating, reading, updating, deleting, and listing products.

 ## Getting Started
 We must first download all dependencies.
 First, make sure you're in the parent directory that includes `index.js`.
 Then run the following command in your terminal: